cloudmesh/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 Installation of Cloudmesn in Python
 ---------------------------------

 On some operating systems, you will need a number of tools installed on your computer before you can install cloudmesh.
 It is important to full fill these requirements.
 Please use the clickable map to identify the OS method you use and follow the link.

-.. warning:: Please only continue once you have the Preresuists fulfilled.
+.. warning:: Please only continue once you have the Prerequists fulfilled.

 Once you have installed the prerequisites on your computer cloudmesh is also each to install natively in your python virtual environment.
 Please note that we do not recommend installing it on your OS directly, but you **must** use a virtual environment.

 .. note::

           We recommend that you use Python `venv` to isolate the system Python form the user python.
 For simplicity we assume and document on how to set up a virtual environment in the home directory under the directory name `~/ENV3`.

 Anaconda and Conda